plgd-dev/hub/docs/guide/deployment/resource-directory.md

 ```

 ### Run docker image
-You can run plgd/resource-aggregate image using certificates and configuration file on the source directory of resource-aggregate.
+You can run plgd/resource-directory image using certificates and configuration file on the source directory of resource-directory.
 ```bash
 docker run -d --network=host \
 	--name=resource-directory \